Register of publicly-available information

 Under the Privacy and Personal Information Protection Act 1998 (PIPPA), a public register is a register of personal information that is required by law to be, or is made, publicly available or open to public inspection (whether or not on payment of a fee).

-The Lord Howe Island Board (LHIB) is required to maintain a number of registers under legislation as listed below:
+The Lord Howe Island Board (LHIB) is required to maintain several registers under legislation:

 Part 3 Division 4 Clause 45 — Register of Leases

 Part 4 Division 9 Section 100 — Register of consents and certificates

 - Register of current declarations of disclosures of political donations